sword-framework/sword/README.md

 impl MiddlewareWithConfig<Vec<&str>> for RoleMiddleware {
     async fn handle(roles: Vec<&str>, mut ctx: Context, next: Next) -> MiddlewareResult {
-        // Log the required roles
         println!("Required roles: {:?}", roles);

-        // In a real application, you would validate the user's roles here
-        // For this example, we'll just add the roles to the context ctx.extensions.insert(roles);
+        ctx.extensions.insert(roles);

         Ok(next.run(ctx.into()).await)